Vkamble61/lm-lab-monitoring-devops/README.md

 First we'll get the Prometheus stack deployed to your cluster.

 Head over to the [monitoring instructions](./docs/monitoring/INSTRUCTIONS.md) to get prometheus set up and instrumenting your devops-bookstore-api.

-### Centralised logging - Configuring FluentD

-Now you can increase observability by introducing FluentD for centralised logging.

-This section is coming soon....

 ### Tearing things down